ViralTexts/gtr-clusters/clusters/18750702-sn89077510-AmericanInventions.md

 ## [From _School Journal 1872-1914_](https://iiif.archivelab.org/iiif/sim_school-journal_1876-02-19_8_244?page=0)

 #### 1876-02-19

 <table style="width: 100%;"><tr><td style="width: 50%">

+to create in Bourg an establishment to be
+called the Institution Carriat, in which
+should be gratuitously taught drawing, ge
+ometry, and mathematics, as well as singing
+and instrumental music.

+ee +

 The great American inventions, which
 have been adopted ail over the worid, are the